AX1ao/SL_Web/README.md

 ---

 > This is a learning lab, not a polished product.
 Expect open questions, half-finished thoughts, and evolving systems.
-You're welcome to learn alongside.
+Thank you for watching!